New Markets Tax Credit (NMTC) Interactive Map

 - Median family income of 60 percent or less of that area’s median family income

-Even if your project does not meet Distressed criteria, your project may still be distressed.
-View the additional qualifiers for distressed census tracts.
+Even if your project does not meet "Severely Distressed" criteria, your project may still be distressed.
+View the additional qualifiers for severely distressed census tracts.

 Click on the census tract to find out more information about that area including: